-4.10.1 BACT: No equipment on Platform Hogan are subject to Best Available Control Technology (BACT) requirements.

-- 4.10.2 NSPS: No equipment on Platform Hogan are subject to New Source Performance Standards (NSPS) requirements. - 4.10.3 NESHAP: This facility is not currently subject to any National Emissions Standards for Hazardous Air Pollutants (NESHAP). - 4.10.4 MACT: The revised National Emission Standard for Hazardous Air Pollutants (NESHAP) for reciprocating internal combustion engines (RICE) was published in the Federal Register on January 18, 2008.
+- 4.10.1 BACT: The portable crane engine is subject to Best Available Control Technology (BACT) requirements.
+Permit condition 9C.8, Table 4.2 and Attachment 10.2 address the basis and all BACT requirements. - 4.10.2 NSPS: No equipment on Platform Hogan are subject to New Source Performance Standards (NSPS) requirements. - 4.10.3 NESHAP: This facility is not currently subject to any National Emissions Standards for Hazardous Air Pollutants (NESHAP). - 4.10.4 MACT: The revised National Emission Standard for Hazardous Air Pollutants (NESHAP) for reciprocating internal combustion engines (RICE) was published in the Federal Register on January 18, 2008.
 An affected source under the NESHAP is any existing, new, or reconstructed stationary RICE located at a major source or area source.
 Two engines, the North Crane (ID 004849) and the South Crane (ID 004848) are subject to the requirements for engines rated less than or equal to 300 bhp.